-21 The entity has opted for current vs. non-current presentation of the statement of financial position (as opposed to the order of liquidity) in accordance with PBE IPSAS 1.70 - Note, that if the order of liquidity method is adopted, presentation of the current vs. non-current distinction is still required to be provided in the Notes by PBE IPSAS 1.71.
+&lt;sup>21 The entity has opted for current vs. non-current presentation of the statement of financial position (as opposed to the order of liquidity) in accordance with PBE IPSAS 1.70 - Note, that if the order of liquidity method is adopted, presentation of the current vs. non-current distinction is still required to be provided in the Notes by PBE IPSAS 1.71.
 Refer to the guidance of PBE IPSAS 1.72 - 87 for additional information.

-Restated per PBE IPSAS 3.47(a) in relation to the prior period error disclosed in Note 5.1 and change in accounting policy Note 5.2.
+&lt;sup>22 Restated per PBE IPSAS 3.47(a) in relation to the prior period error disclosed in Note 6.1 and change in accounting policy in Note 6.2.